- On the road with the 'Chicago Taco Tour'

 I'm not sure where the Quesabirria started but I can say it always seemed like a very Tijuana dish to me.
 I've heard from people that would know say that some parts of Mexico look at Tijuana as basically being America.
 So some people think the food is Americanized or whatever but from my perspective it's a place lots of Mexicans move to from other Mexico states and in doing so lots of regional Mexican dishes are mixed together creating a unique cuisine all it's own.
-There's no doubt that social media has played a big part in making birria de res a national sensation.
+If not in Mexico most likely somewhere in Califrnia.
+Bill Esparza @StreetGourmetLA mentions it in 2010.
+There's no doubt social media has played a big part in making birria de res a national sensation.
 Between the red tinged tacos, the melted cheese, and the dipping action it's pretty much the definition of food porn.
-While there are spots that specialize in QuesaBirria de Chivo today's post is exclusively focused on those serving birria de res in taco form.
-That said I must give another shoutout to my favorite birria de res dish in the city which is the Consomme con Carne at Tacos el Tio.
-Sadly they don't make tacos.
+While there are spots that specialize in Quesabirria de Chivo today's post is exclusively focused on those serving birria de res in taco form.
+That said I must give another shoutout to my favorite birria de res dish in the city - the Consomme con Carne at Tacos el Tio.
+But they don't make the tacos.

 Consomme con Carne at Tacos El Tio (Click HERE for details)